maimai-dx/ADX-Controller-Guide/document/Setup.md

 DummyLED=0
 ```

-Than your device manager should be look like this.
+Then your device manager should be look like this.
 ![](</attachment/image/Setup Controller-Device Manager.png>)

 ### 3. Update driver.